This is a guide to the several equivalent LR44 batteries so you know which one to buy.

 - Longer life

-As you can see, the main differences are the price, life, and voltage.
-So if you are just using the battery for some toys, blinking lights, or a calculator, an alkaline might suit you better.
+The differences are the price, battery life, and voltage.
+If you are just using the battery for some toys, blinking lights, or a calculator, an alkaline might suit you better.
 Some electronics which require a certain voltage to operate such as a digital caliper, will fare better with a silver oxide battery.

 Compare the following voltage discharge graphs.
 You can see silver oxide equivalent batteries maintain a higher voltage longer.
 This is why devices that require a certain voltage to operate will seem to eat up alkaline batteries because at 50% capacity, the alkaline battery will not have enough voltage to operate the device.